gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 Excuse the sloppy shape analogy.
 I think the following distinction offers some clarity:

-1. *Being well-rounded in skills,* vs.
+1. *Being well-rounded in skills*
-2. *Being well-rounded emotionally*

-The former is more of a binary thing.
+    * This more of a binary thing.
 You're either well-read or not.
 And if you are, you may [T-specialize](https://en.wikipedia.org/wiki/T-shaped_skills){:target="_blank"} and enjoy an awesome career.

+2. *Being well-rounded emotionally*

-The latter, is a lifelong journey.
-A process of **figuring out how you lie to yourself on a daily basis.**
+    * This is a lifelong journey.
+A process of figuring out how you lie to yourself on a daily basis.

 So my current thinking is this: Be T-shaped in your craft, but round personality-wise.